philipmendels/use-flexible-undo/README.md

   };
   moveBy: {
     payload: Vector2d;
-    // If you need to you can define relative actions.
+    // If you need to you can define custom/relative actions.
-    isRelative: true;
+    isCustom: true;
   };
 };